 A boom of bed-and-breakfast lodging establishments, gift shops, and arts functions blend well with Whidbey’s strong heritage focus and have added to the island economy since that time.
 Old buildings along Coupeville's Front Street have been maintained, although businesses in them have changed to accommodate tourists, with a greater number of restaurants and gift shops.
 A movement began in the 1970s to save Ebey's Prairie.

-Central Whidbey Island, including the town of Coupeville, was designated a National Historic District in 1973, giving protection to older properties within the district’s boundaries.
-In 1978 Ebey's Landing National Historic Preserve was created -- the first of its kind in the nation -- to preserve and protect a natural landscape and rural community, thus providing a continuous historic record from the eighteenth century to the present time.
+Approximately 8,000 acres of Central Whidbey Island, including the town of Coupeville, was designated the Central Whidbey Island Historic District by Island County commissioners in 1972. and placed on the National Register of Historic Places in 1973.
+In 1978 the district was made part of Ebey's Landing National Historical Reserve -- the first of its kind in the nation -- to preserve and protect a natural landscape and rural community, thus providing a continuous historic record from the eighteenth century to the present time.

-The reserve is managed by a local trust board representing the town of Coupeville, Island County, Washington State Parks, and the National Park Service and, by design, 85 percent of the property remains privately owned.
+The reserve is managed by a local trust board representing the town of Coupeville, Island County, Washington State Parks, and the National Park Service, and 85 percent of the property remains privately owned.
 A map of a 2.5-mile walking tour of the Historic District is available online.

 Coupeville and Central Whidbey Today